Government, Congress face-off on Covid vaccination | Politics

 - India

-The Congress and the Centre were at loggerheads on Monday over COVID-19 vaccination targets, with senior leader of the opposition party P Chidambaram alleging confusion over the booster dose of the vaccines and Union minister Dharmendra Pradhan hitting back at the grand old party for ''spreading disinformation''.
+The Congress and the Centre were at loggerheads on Monday over COVID-19 vaccination targets, with senior leader of the opposition party P Chidambaram saying the government claim of vaccinating entire adult population by December 31 ''has gone up in smoke'' and Union Minister Dharmendra Pradhan hitting back at the party for ''spreading disinformation''.

-Former home minister Chidambaram lashed out at the government over the alleged sluggish pace of inoculation against the viral disease and claimed that the country will not achieve 100-per cent first-dose vaccination by December 31.
+Former home minister Chidambaram lashed out at the alleged sluggish pace of inoculation against the viral disease and claimed that the government's ''protectionist'' policy has led to Pfizer, Moderna and other WHO-approved vaccines being kept out of India on one pretext or other.

-''Let's face the truth even if the Government is unwilling to do so.
-Not all 94 crore adults will receive the first dose of vaccination before December 31.
-We will not achieve 100 per cent coverage.
-A very, very large number will not receive the second dose of vaccination,'' he said in a tweet.
+''Which is why we do not have enough vaccines to administer two doses to the 94 crore population,'' he said.

+''The tall claim of the government that the entire adult population will be fully vaccinated by December 31 has gone up in smoke.
+The start of the booster dose, while it is absolutely necessary, will further expose the demand-supply gap,'' Chidambaram said on Twitter.

 Chidambaram also alleged that the booster dose proposal is ''shrouded in confusion''.

-Hitting out at Chidambaram, Pradhan said, ''The sadist attitude of Congress and its coterie on every progressive step India takes never fails to surprise!'' ''First, they misled people over safety of our homemade vaccines, stoked vaccine hesitancy and created panic by doubting the collective capability of our country.
+Hitting out at Chidambaram, Pradhan said, ''The sadist attitude of Congress and its coterie on every progressive step India takes never fails to surprise!'' ''First, they misled people over safety of our homemade vaccines, stoked vaccine hesitancy and created panic by doubting the collective capability of our country,'' he tweeted.

-''And, now when India is yet again taking proactive steps to effectively manage the Omicron variant, flower-pot-farmers and compulsive naysayers are doing what they are best at -- seeding panic, creating fear and spreading disinformation,'' he tweeted.
+''And, now when India is yet again taking proactive steps to effectively manage the Omicron variant, flower-pot-farmers and compulsive naysayers are doing what they are best at -- seeding panic, creating fear and spreading disinformation,'' Pradhan said.

 The minister noted that many developed countries are facing the brunt of Omicron despite depending upon the said vaccines.